 This program, led by the engineer Walter H. Wust, director of BAM, is developed through an agreement with highly prestigious scientific organizations such as Corbidi and Perú Verde.
-This cooperative effort will roll out two lines of initial research in the first quarter of 2020:
+The cooperative effort will roll out two lines of initial research in the first quarter of 2020:

 - Inventories of biological diversity: intensive collection efforts on 7-15 day expeditions conducted by specialists in the main branches of zoology (ornithology, herpetology, mastozoology and hydrobiology) and botany (flora and vegetable formations).